tavoz7/RinBot/README.md

 Then, install [node.js](https://nodejs.org).

+- Now, we need to tell Discord you're making a bot.

-Go to the [Discord Developer Portal](https://discordapp.com/developers) and click 'New Application', and name it.
+    - Go to the [Discord Developer Portal](https://discordapp.com/developers) and click 'New Application', and name it.

-Click "Bot" in the side panel, and then click "Add Bot", and confirm.
+    - Click "Bot" in the side panel, and then click "Add Bot", and confirm.

-Give your bot a name, and copy its token.
+    - Give your bot a name, and copy its token.

 After that, navigate to the repo you cloned earlier: